funkatron/i2t/README.md

 - Quiet mode (`--format json`) suppresses all extra output except the requested format.
 - This project uses NumPy 1.26.4 for compatibility with PyTorch and other dependencies.
 - BLIP is the default and most reliable model.
 JoyCaption is experimental and may not work on all setups.
+- **Known Issue:** As of the latest test, the JoyCaption model does not work due to a `not a string` error from HuggingFace's model/tokenizer loading.
+This appears to be an upstream model or config issue, not a bug in this codebase.
+All JoyCaption invocations will fall back to BLIP or print an error.

 ## Troubleshooting